tensorflow/gan/tensorflow_gan/examples/README.md

 Author: Joel Shor

-Unconditional GAN on MNIST trained using the `tfgan.estimator.GANEstimator`, which reduces code complexity and abstracts away the training details.
+Two examples.
+Both are unconditional GAN on MNIST trained using the `tfgan.estimator.GANEstimator`, which reduces code complexity and abstracts away the training details.
+The first uses the `tf.Estimator` "blessed" method using `train_and_evaluate`.
+The second example uses custom estimator calls.

 ## CIFAR10
 <a id='cifar10'></a>